iainctduncan/papers/source/background.rst

 higher than doing the same thing in a patching environment.
 It is worth noting that, *relatively speaking*, the additional work required decreases as the complexity of the desired interaction grows.
-Given a sufficiently complex interactive installatation, at some point the tradeoff swings in favour of the general purpose language.
+Given a sufficiently complex interactive installation, at some point the trade-off swings in favour of the general purpose language.
 Where precisely this point is depends a great deal on the expertise of the programmer - to a professional C++ programmer, the savings of using a patching language may be offset by the power of the